nahmedraja/GASE/README.md

 2. Local alignment
 3. BLAST-like seed extension

 To compile GASE, run `make`.
-You may see a lot of warnings.
-These warning will be fixed in the future.
 To use GASE we first need to build the index by executing the following command:

 `gase index <ref.fa>`